Maleyka-gh/Maleyka-gh/README.md

 ### Hi, I'm  Maleyka! 👋

-Finally, I have time to build my portfolio on GitHub.
+I am building my portfolio on GitHub.
 It is in progress...

 #### 👤About Me
 I earned my master's degree from Cologne University of Applied Sciences in Germany, with a focus on Data Science.